doctea/parameters/README.md

 - ~~Provide a manager class that encapsulates all the annoying stuff like setting up and checking the values (currently need to add code to do this in your app, see sidenhancy and usb_midi_clocker for examples)~~
 - Back port so it can be used by [sidenhancy](https://github.com/doctea/sidenhancy) again
 - Inputs from non-voltage sources, eg network, ~~MIDI~~, LFOs

-### Classes and structure

-- ADCDevices set up a hardware ADC device (eg ADS1x15 library + Pimoroni +/-24v board), possibly with multiple channels
-- VoltageSources read from the ADCDevice, represents one channel of the device
-- ParameterInputs fetches values from VoltageSources (so in theory can have multiple ParameterInputs feeding from the same VoltageSource)
-  - if a ParameterInput supports_pitch then it can also generate a note corresponding to the 1v/oct value for the voltage
-- Parameters fetch values from ParameterInputs (currently up to 3 ParameterInputs can be attached to each Parameter)
-  - Amount % modulation for each connected ParameterInput is mixed together
-  - Result is sent to target objects (eg MIDI output, envelope, variable, etc)
-- ParameterMenuItem is a way to interact directly with that Parameter value.
-  - asks the Parameter how to render the value, how to increment/decrement, etc..
-  - select from available ParameterInputs, and set Amount % modulation
-  - ParameterInputViewItem is a graphical display of input